Magnus984/File_Manager_API/README.md

 ## Prerequisite

-Reach out via email for important credentials for the compose.yaml
+Reach out via email for important credentials for the compose.yaml file

 ## Usage